abinit/abinit/doc/tutorial/eph4mob.md

 Why not create Work_eph4mob ?*

 The file *teph4mob_1.in* is the input file for the first step (GS + DFPT perturbations).
-You can copy it to the working directory with:
+Copy it to the working directory with:

 ```sh
 cd $ABI_TUTORESPFN/Input